 - Work with the agent to ensure the policy you’re looking for will match your business needs and cover any potential expenses you may encounter while renting out your property.

-Note that each carrier has a different approach to assessing risk—some may find that issuing a building with a long-term tenant is less risky than insuring a homeshare property, such as Airbnb and Vrbo.
+Note that each carrier has a different approach to assessing risk.
+Some may find that insuring a building with a long-term tenant is less risky than insuring a homeshare property, such as Airbnb and Vrbo.

 Generally, a homeowners policy on a rental property, also known as landlord insurance or rental property insurance, is 20% to 30% more than on a primary residence.
 This varies based on several factors, including the type of property you own, the area where the property is located, discounts available, and costs to replace the property.
 The level of coverage can also impact the premium.